-Cats have always been a part in my life.
+Cats have always been a part of my life.
 While growing up, there was always a cat in our household.
 After I had a family of my own, it was also one of the first pets we had.
 Living in Brooklyn, NY in an apartment wasn’t conducive to having a dog thus the reason for a cat.
 Now that we’re in Colorado where there is a lot more room and open space, we decided to get a few more furry additions to our household.
 Recently we got a new kitten, named Cross because of his crossed eyes, whom you might have seen profiled on Instagram.
-Today’s conversation on how to protect your new kitty especially from fleas is sponsored by Catego® for Cats.

 Today I want to share 4 easy ways that I am protecting Cross and how you protect your own cat as well, regardless of whether they’re indoor or outdoor cats, in turn keeping them healthy and safe.